phostann/yoo-cli/README.md

 If you wan't to use yoo cli to help you in your work, you should do the following steps:

-1. download the yoo.exe file from the release
+1. download the executable file from the release
 2. config the env variable

 ```zsh